dcunited001/te-xel-io/app/posts/2015-01-27-lean-kanban-and-anime.md

 You could argue that a trilogy like Lord of the Rings has more play time.
 Yes, but as a movie being released in theaters, it takes too long to produce: 3 to 10 years.
 That kind of production time would have negatively impacted the reception of the Harry Potter movies.
 Usually long running book series like that can't be transitioned to film without sacrificing content.

-You'll notice most anime shows only last one or two seasons, besides the mainstream ones like Hunter x Hunter or Naruto, which i haven't watched at all..
+You'll notice most anime shows only last one or two seasons, besides the mainstream ones like Hunter x Hunter or Naruto, which I haven't watched yet, mostly because I don't want to commit myself to watching hundreds of episodes.
 The pacing is crucial to anime and this length helps maintain pace for the show so that it remains exciting.
 Also, this length is perfect because the shows always end on a high note, in terms of quality.
 You know, like Seinfeld -- they might be successful, but they know to stop when they're ahead.
 After about 25 episodes, you get the feeling that you've gotten to know the characters and you've seen how they developed through the series.

 ### From Light Novels and Visual Novels to Anime